 (b) The windshield wiper is operating and its continuous or automatically controlled operation has occurred for a period of at least two minutes.

 6.22.7.4.5.
-A mode of a class C, V, E, or W passing-beam shall not be modified to become a bending mode of said class (T-signal applies in combination with the signal of said passing-beam class according to paragraphs 6.22.7.4.1. through 6.22.7.4.4. above) unless at least one of the following characteristics (or equivalent indications) are evaluated:
+A mode of a class C, V, E, or W passing-beam shall not be modified to become a bending mode of said class (T-signal applies in combination with the signal of said passing-beam class according to paragraphs 6.22.7.4.1. through 6.22.7.4.4. ) unless at least one of the following characteristics (or equivalent indications) are evaluated:

 (a) The angle of lock of the steering;